Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Experiments

 \subsection{Comparison with Divergences under Singular Measures}

-We demonstrate that the Wasserstein-based test provides good performance among other divergence-based tests, when $\mu$ and $\nu$ are singular (i.e. there exists $\Omega \subset \mX$ such as $\mu(\Omega) = 0$ and $\nu(\Omega) \neq 0$ or vise versa).
-It is well known that common divergences such as Kullback-Leibler divergence cannot work well with singular measures, though singular measures frequently appear in tasks for generative adversarial networks (GANs).
-Motivated by the example, we compare the Wasserstein-based test with Kullback-Leibler divergence (KL-div), Jensen–Shannon divergence (JS-div), and total-variation (TV).
+We demonstrate that the proposed test exhibits better performance that other divergence-based tests, when $\mu$ and $\nu$ are singular (i.e. there exists $\Omega \subset \mX$ such that $\mu(\Omega) = 0$ and $\nu(\Omega) \neq 0$ or vise versa).
+It is well known that common divergences, such as Kullback-Leibler divergence, cannot work well with singular measures, although singular measures frequently appear in tasks involving generative adversarial networks (GANs).
+We compare the proposed Wasserstein-based test with the Kullback-Leibler divergence (KL-div), Jensen–Shannon divergence (JS-div), and total-variation (TV).